Information for Families

 • Hotel Care

-Register for Temporary/On-Call Services or apply for a permanent full-time or part-time nanny.
+Register for Temporary/On-Call Services, apply for a Longterm full-time or part-time nanny.
 Be as accurate as possible with your job description, but if you aren’t sure we can help you pinpoint your needs when we meet in person.

 We want to meet the family!
 The more we know about you, the greater the chance of a successful placement.
 We will work out a final job description, sign a services agreement, and the search for your perfect nanny begins.